IceflowRE/go-multiprogressbar/README.md

 The library might work for simple cases only and is not tested extensively.

-While being in v1 the API might change and even introduce breaking changes in minor versions.
+The API might introduce breaking changes from commit to commit for now.

 ## Why another multi progress bar?